rachaelharris/money-management/README.md

   - Parent settings to change the difficulty, read more about the game, or even add bank information

  - Child Point of view
-    - Roll for a Life Event, which will cause the child to either have to save or spend money
+    - Roll for a Life Event, which will cause the child to either save or spend money
     - Check the Global status of the top 3 game players
     - Check the status of their current savings account
     - Check messages that their parents or guardians have sent to them